|Markus Lesser||Chief Executive Officer (CEO)|

 *You will find profiles of the Management and Supervisory Boards here.

-For more than twenty years PNE WIND has been successfully designing wind projects and turning them into reality.
+For more than twenty years PNE has been successfully designing wind projects and turning them into reality.
 PNE projects fulfill the highest demands in terms of quality and cost-effectiveness and have thus made us a significant market leader.

 Corporate culture characterised by integrity, ethics and personal responsibility are the prerequisites for securing PNE’s prestige and the continued successful international growth of the PNE Group.